 Note that when it comes to mobile app development by startups, the most favorable alternative to native app development is hybrid app development.
 It makes it possible to significantly cut time-to-market and costs.

-Are you going to create a chat mobile app from scratch, i.e., write the whole code, or will you utilize online tools, APIs, protocols, and libraries?
+Are you going to create a chat app from scratch, i.e., write the whole code, or will you utilize online tools, APIs, protocols, and libraries?
 The second option will speed up the MVP app development significantly.

 The back-end of a messaging app will involve infrastructure such as RestFul API, databases, storage servers, messaging protocols like XMPP, notification services, etc. Chat apps handle millions of requests daily and require extra reliability and 100% uptime.